cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

     e.
 Costs
     f.
 Visas
     g.
 Community
     h.
-A sense of urgency
+Insurance
 4. Keeping a schedule
+5. A sense of urgency
-5. Personal-development objectives, in parallel
+6. Personal-development objectives, in parallel
-6. Applying for the next job
+7. Applying for the next job
-7. Why there's very little risk
+8. Why there's very little risk
-8. Why more people aren't doing this
+9. Why more people aren't doing this

 ## Why this might be right for you
 You should pursue the OSMLM for the same reasons that you'd pursue a traditional Masters program: because you want further technical expertise in this field.
 The motivation behind this ambition may vary: perhaps you've a Bachelors in Economics, and want to break into data science; perhaps you're dexterous with scikit-learn, are effective in your role, but need to understand more deeply how your tools work in order to obtain a promotion; perhaps, you're deeply curious about kernel methods and feel it imperative to become an expert.
 The OSMLM, like a formal Masters, is a semi-broad deep-dive into select topics in the field.